secretGeek/ok-bash/README.md

 ## Customization

-<span style="color:red">base are environment variables, ...</span>

-If you tried to run the script directly with `./ok.sh`, you might have noticed there are some options to customize `ok`.
+If you tried to run the script directly, you might have noticed there are some options to customize `ok`.
+Let's show the output here:

-After the script has been installed, running `ok -v -h` will show somewhat other customization options (environment variables).
+    $ ./ok.sh
+    tip: "." (i.e. source) this file from your ~/.profile, e.g. ". ~/prj/GitHub/ok-bash/ok.sh <arguments>"

+    arguments, if you need to customize (these can also be set via arguments/environment): reset            Reset (unset) all environment variables ($_OK_*) and will undo  'auto_show' if set (can modify $PROMPT_COMMAND) prompt <prompt>  Use the supplied prompt (e.g. prompt '> ') prompt_default   Prompt default when issueing running ok without arguments auto_show        Perform 'ok list-once' every time the prompt is shown (modifies $PROMPT_COMMAND) comment_align N  Level of comment alignment.
+0=no alignment, 1=align consecutive lines (Default), 2=including whitespace, 3 align all. verbose          Enable verbose mode
+      quiet            Enable quiet mode

-The options shown with `./ok.sh` are called _installation helpers_.
-It's likely you want to install this tool on all your machines, so the customization is optimized to fit on one line for easy copy-'n'-pasting!
+The options shown here are called _installation helpers_.
+Because it's likely you want to install this tool on all your machines, the customization is optimized to fit on one line for easy copy-'n'-pasting!

+Before I explain these helpers, I'd like to show the `ok`-command help screen, because they are related:

+    $ ok -v -h # The verbose option (-v) makes 'ok' also show the used environment variables
+    Usage: ok [options] <number> [script-arguments..]
+           ok command [options]

+    command (use one):
+      <number>            Run the <number>th command from the '.ok' file.
+      l, list             Show the list from the '.ok' file.
+      L, list-once        Same as list, but only show when pwd is different from when the list was last shown. p, list-prompt      Show the list and wait for input at the ok-prompt (like --list and <number> in one command).
+Default command. h, help             Show this usage page.
+    options:
+      -v, --verbose       Show more output, most of the time to stderr.
+      -q, --quiet         Only show really necessary output.
+      -f, --file <file>   Use a custom file instead of '.ok'; use '-' for stdin -a, --alias <name>  When using 'ok' in an alias, <name> is used to keep the history correct when used with 'list-prompt'.
+    script-arguments:
+      ...
+These are passed through, when a line is executed (you can enter these too at the ok-prompt)

+    environment variables (used for colored output; current colors are shown):
+      _OK_C_HEADING      Color-code for lines starting with a comment (heading).
+Defaults to red.
+      _OK_C_NUMBER       Color-code for numbering.
+Defaults to cyan.
+      _OK_C_COMMENT      Color-code for comments after commands.
+Defaults to blue.
+      _OK_C_COMMAND      Color-code for commands.
+Defaults to color-reset.
+      _OK_C_PROMPT       Color-code for prompt (both input as command confirmation).
+Defaults to color for numbering. environment variables (other configuration):
+      _OK_COMMENT_ALIGN  Level (unset) of comment alignment.
+0=no alignment, 1=align consecutive lines (Default), 2=including whitespace, 3 align all.
+      _OK_TAB_STOP_STEP  At which column interval (unset) comments are indented.
+Default 1 (value 5 aligns at 5, 10, 15 etc.).
+Legal: 1..25.
+      _OK_PROMPT         String ('=> ') used as prompt (both input as command confirmation).
+Defaults to '$ '.
+      _OK_PROMPT_DEFAULT Setting (1) if the prompt is default shown.
+1=use command list-prompt when issuing no command, otherwise use list.
+      _OK_VERBOSE        Level (unset) of feedback ok provides.
+0=quiet, 1=normal, 2=verbose.
+Defaults to 1.
+Can be overriden with --verbose or --quiet. environment variables (for internal use):
+      _OK__LAST_PWD      Remember the path () that was last listed, for use with the list-once command.
+      _OK__PATH_TO_ME    The path (/Users/doekman/prj/GitHub/ok-bash) to the location of this script.

+How this all works together is explained below.

+### Customizing behaviour

-So if you want to change the prompt to `% ` and want `ok` to prompt for a line number and optional arguments when not supplied, install `ok` like this:
+So if you want to change the prompt to `% ` and want `ok` to prompt for a line number directly after entering `ok`, install ok-bash like this:

     . ~/path/to/ok-bash/ok.sh prompt "% " prompt_default

-The conversation will look like this (the `$` is bash' prompt, and the `%` is ok's prompt (we just changed the prompt, remember?)):
+The example from the beginning of this README will look like the following (the `$` is bash' prompt, and the `%` is ok's prompt; we just changed the prompt, remember?):

     $ ok
     1. ./build.sh            # builds the project